 - Response rates vary widely.
 Testing and monitoring each campaign will help you improve future response rates.

 - A typical response rates for direct mail to new prospects is around 4%.
-This compares to around 0.1% for email marketing, which is often seen as spam.
+Response rates for email vary widely depending on sector.

 - Response rates for existing customers should be much higher.
-A personalised and targeted mailshot to your best customers, making them a good offer, could result in a 100% response rate and even a 100% conversion rate (they all place an order).
+A personalised and targeted mailshot to your best customers, making them a good offer, should get a fairly high response rate and conversion rate.

 Decide whether mailing is the right option